kristianolesenlarsen/checks/README.md

 # TODO:
 - make it possible to submit to some kind of online service that allows teachers to easily see the progress of their students.
+        One way to do this is to generate a secret key which is revealed to students as they complete the questions

 - make it possible to read problem input output from a file in `question.py`.
 This will make it possible to completely hide the answer from students (low priority).